 Kale can be a tough vegetable to introduce into your baby’s diet.

-Too little kale and you are missing out on essential nutrients.
+Too little kale, and you are missing out on its natural superpowers.

 Ingredients on a blue cloth.